-Use our Genealogy Boot Camp Workbook to help you explore your family story while learning some basic research principles.
+Use our Genealogy Boot Camp Workbook to enhance your experience while you work through this 21-day plan, exploring the facts of your story and also learning some basic research principles.
 We’ve broken it down into bite size pieces to make it fun, easy and enjoyable for you to prove your family stories.

 Jump ahead to the day you’d like to see.

 Be sure to take the pre-experiment survey before you start and come back and complete the post experiment survey when you are done.

 “Every family has a story that it tells itself, that it passes on to the children and grandchildren.
 The story grows over the years, mutates, some parts dropped, and there is often debate about what really happened.” – A. M. Homes

 Choose a family story that you’d like to verify and write it down.
 When picking your story, keep in mind that some stories are harder to verify than others.
 Think about stories that have facts that would have been written down somewhere.
 It’s also helpful (especially if you are a beginner) to pick a story that happened in the golden age of records: 1880s-1940s.
 If you can’t think of a story, pick a family member you’d like to learn more about or a fact you’d like to verify (If you pick one of these, just know that we will call it a story for the rest of the plan).

 Tip: You may not be able to verify your story in this 21-day experiment, but that’s okay, you are learning how to research, know that it’s an on going process.